Does your company recognise and survive a real cyber attack?

 In general, red teaming is a more comprehensive approach that also considers the human component of attacks and defences, while penetration testing focuses mainly on technical vulnerabilities.

-Important to know: The team of defenders (Blue Team) is not involved in the planning and preparation of red teaming, in contrast to carrying out a penetration test.
+Important to know: The defence team (blue team) is not involved in the planning and preparation of red teaming, in contrast to the implementation of a penetration test.
 An essential part of red teaming is analysing if and when an attack is detected and how the processes work after detection.

 How does Red Teaming work?